 Not only does the actual flash from the Sony create much higher overall image quality and sharpness (thanks to the short duration of the flash that doesn’t leave room for camera shake), it would also overpower any possible mixed-light temperature situations that you might encounter.
 In short, if you were thinking about getting a real camera because you can use flash, Night Mode shouldn’t change that at all.

 Making tricky choices

 Manual exposure modes in smartphone cameras have always been a scam with fixed apertures and a lack of long-exposure functions.
 Still, it’s still good for users to know what the camera is doing—or have the option to.
-The iPhone 11 Pro makes a lot of choices that it doesn’t tell you about.
+The iPhone 11 Pro camera makes a lot of choices that it doesn’t tell you about.

 For starters, when you press the 2x zoom button, you’d probably assume you’re going to be using the telephoto camera that literally doubles the focal length of the lens you’re using.
 But most of the time, like the iPhone XS, you’re actually just enabling 2x digital zoom on the main wide-angle camera.
 If you’re familiar with camera lenses, you know that shooting with a 52mm lens is fundamentally different than shooting on a 26mm lens and cropping, especially when it comes to the field of view and the relationship between objects in your frame.